Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 The picture-perfect natural habitats, photogenic animal species, and highly diverse cultural experiences of South East Asia attract many international visitors each year.
-For many, countries like India and Thailand are once-in-a-lifetime tour destinations.
+For many, countries like Thailand are once-in-a-lifetime tour destinations.

 The region benefits economically from these visitors but it is also necessary to implement measures to protect many of the rare species native to this region that are under threat.

 GVI offers international community development internships in five nations across the South East Asian subcontinent.
 Interns work with members of the communities to use the tourism sector in their region to further empower themselves.
 In two locations in Thailand, we also run conservation programs, with a specific focus on involving the local community in conservation objectives.
 Students interested in elephant and sea turtle conservation can complete conservation internships focusing specifically on these species by joining our projects in Thailand.